runter-vom-mattenwagen/proxmox-packer/Readme.md

 ### vars.pkr.hcl - assingment of variables used in packer.pkr.hcl

-- "rocky_images" must match the name of your iso file on proxmox
+- "iso_image" must match the name of your iso file on proxmox
 - "proxmox_password"/"proxmox_username": A Proxmox user that can create VMs
 - "template_name": How the VM should be named